zmcgovarin/DecompMergeComparison/README.md

 ## Data
 The data obtained by the experiments presented in our work is provided in the "Data" folder as "Data/Benchmark Year/Number of Dimensions/".
 The CSV files are formatted as follows:
--Each row indicates a different benchmarking function (first row -> first benchmarking function) -The values presented in the first 30 columns are the final fitness evaluations of the best solution found by the algorithm -Each of the first 30 columns indicates a different run of the algorithm (first column -> first execution of the algorithm) -The 31st column is the minimum ("best") value contained within the previous 30 columns -The 32nd column is the average of the first 30 columns
+- Each row indicates a different benchmarking function (first row -> first benchmarking function)
+- The values presented in the first 30 columns are the final fitness evaluations of the best solution found by the algorithm
+- Each of the first 30 columns indicates a different run of the algorithm (first column -> first execution of the algorithm)
+- The 31st column is the minimum ("best") value contained within the previous 30 columns
+- The 32nd column is the average of the first 30 columns

 ## Statistical Analysis
 Results from the Kruskal-Wallis and Iman-Conover tests can be found within the "Stats" folder.